singh-man/books/designPattern/080_OOConcepts.md

 #### Inheritance (Is-A)
 Establishes a hierarchical relationship between two classes.
 Inherited dependency (but can exist independently)
+- BAD BAD!!
+    - **extends** avoid using it, unless mandated by some framework.
+Use **composition** or **mixin**.
+    - Makes hierarchial chain tightly coupled
+    - A inherits from B" means both "A contains all data B contains" and "A can do everything B can do. **This is a violation of the Single Responsibility Principle right in the language**
+    - Inheriting from an interface/abstract class **(without data)** is one thing; inheriting from a fully functional class is bizarre.
+    - Small changes can impact a large amount of code through the inheritance tree.
+    - inheritance is "better" (read: needs less code) for components of a program that never or rarely changes.
+BUT inheritance leads to hard to refactor and more rigid code.
+Once you change the behavior of a base class you have to make sure it won't break anything in one of it's subclass
+    - Composition leads to more code, but it's much more flexible.
+Every object handles only it's own data so it's much easier to change something without breaking any other part of the code.
+It's also much easier to read and understand the code because it's always linear.
+    - Fragile Ibheritance: changes made to a base class (superclass) can unintentionally break the functionality of its derived classes (subclasses), even if the changes appear safe on their own. e.g. B extends A, if a value is changed in A will B remain safe or complete B's call hierarchy will be impacted.

 #### Composition (Has-A)
 strong dependency (can not exist independently) delegate can come here (hardcoded in constructor via new opertor)